 The second, and best, part of our Savor Laguna food tour was our introduction to local restaurants.
 Our culinary palates were delighted with epic choices around town: pizza from Pizza Bar, hummus and pita from GG’s Cafe Bistro, and gelato from Gelato Paradiso.
 Jeanne also threw a few bonus stop at SLAPFISH, where we indulged in creamy, decadent clam chowder fries.

-My favorite stop was at Tortilla Republic.
-We were welcomed with adorable mini-margaritas, chips, a variety of salsas, guacamole, yummy chicken empanadas, and flautas.
-I am a big fan of food tours and would definitely recommend Savor Laguna if you are in the area.
+My favorite stop was at the Tortilla Republic.
+They welcomed us with mini-margaritas, chips, a variety of salsas, guacamole, yummy chicken empanadas, and flautas.
+I am a big fan of food tours and would recommend Savor Laguna if you are in the area.

 There Is Always Room For One More

-If attending a travel conference is the next step for your business, or if you love to travel and want to hang out with like-minded ladies, join us at 2017’s WITS Travel Blogger Conference, taking place at the Hilton Milwaukee City Center on April 21-23.
+If attending a travel conference is the next step for your business, or if you love to travel and want to hang out with like-minded ladies, join us at 2019’s WITS Travel Blogger Conference, taking place at the Holiday Inn–By The Bay in Portland, Maine on May 3-5.
 Visit the She’s Wanderful website to learn more.
-To take a look at 2015’s WITS Travel Blogger Conference in Boston, click here.
-I hope to see you in April!

 Pin This Post For Later!